-Bio: Ms. Allen has taught AP English Literature and Honors English III at Western Guilford High School for 6 years.
+Bio: Ms. Allen has taught AP English Literature and English III/ IV at Western Guilford High School for 7 years.
 She graduated from Columbia University with a B.A. in English Literature and concentrations in African American Studies and Creative Writing.
 Ms. Allen completed a Master's degree in Humanities at the University of Chicago.
 She loves supporting juniors and seniors as they transition to become independent learners who are ready to succeed at the collegiate level.
 Ms. Allen is passionate about reading and works diligently to help her students fall in love with literature.
-During the summers, Ms. Allen teaches philosophy at Governor's School East.
+Ms. Allen enjoys service learning and serves as the National Honor Society Advisor.
+For the past four summers, Ms. Allen has also taught philosophy at Governor's School East at Meredith College.

 Course Description for AP English Literature: